m-ld/m-ld-security-spec/design/traceability.md

 - **Operational** code is triggered by the local user and its actions are expected to be attributed to the user (as above).
 - **Autonomous** code is not triggered by the local user.

-With **m-ld**, autonomous code may be triggered by the arrival of actions from another user, or in the background:
+With **m-ld**, autonomous code may be triggered by the arrival of actions from another user, or in the background.
+These should be either well-known algorithms (i.e. they are published as specifications, of **m-ld** or of an extension) or application code.

-- The core data structure of **m-ld** requires local processing of remote operations, to converge state.
+1. The core data structure of **m-ld** requires local processing of remote operations, to converge state.
-- App code is notified of remote data operations and may autonomously make consequential changes.
+2. App code is notified of remote data operations and may autonomously make consequential changes.
 This most often occurs in extensions such as [constraints](https://spec.m-ld.org/#constraints).
-- The clone engine may perform administrative actions at any time, while the local user is quiescent.
+3. The clone engine may perform administrative actions at any time, while the local user is quiescent.
 This includes compression of high-frequency entries in the journal (e.g. while another user is typing furiously).
-- User operations may be _voided_ (revoked from the domain) as a result of [conflict with an agreement](./suac.md#agreements).
+4. User operations may be _voided_ (revoked from the domain) as a result of [conflict with an agreement](./suac.md#agreements).

 However, these autonomous activities may be under the general oversight of the user by virtue of executing in a user session, a user-installed app, or in the user's operating system account (or all three).
 Therefore in some trust models, it would be legitimate to trace the results to the user's identity (e.g. to find the origin of suspicious activity).
 In our design we will allow for both user identity and machine identity to be attached to audit log entries.